Hoa Lo Prison nowadays locates at 1 Hoa Lo Street, Hoan Kiem District, Hanoi and it takes only 10 minutes to walk from

 The guards here were carefully trained from other prisons, who were notorious for their cruelty.
 All metal and glass equipment such as locks and hinges were imported from France and checked before construction.

 Initially, this design only allowed Hoa Lo prison to own the container of about 500 prisoners.
 However, gradually, the area of Hoa Lo prison was getting bigger and bigger.
 As a result, the number of prisoners kept in this place was increased.

 According to the Vice Head of Hoa Lo Hanoi Relic Management, at the period of 1950-1953, 2000 prisoners could be kept at this place.
 At that time, Hoa Lo prison could be described “Nobody in, nobody out”, and even “an ant could not get through it”

 All the prison complex is divided into 4 parts: A, B, C, D with the below separations:

-The Hanoi Hoa Lo Prison area in total of entire prison complex at the old-time reached over 12.000m2.
-On the other hand, today, only 2.434m2 of the area is kept and remained to turn into the historical relic mainly served for the purpose on visiting of those who would like to come and in own eyes observe the surroundings in a colonial prison.
+The Hanoi Hoa Lo Prison area in total of entire prison complex at the old-time reached over 12.000 square meters.
+On the other hand, today, only 2.434 square meters of the area is kept and remained to turn into the historical relic mainly served for the purpose on visiting of those who would like to come and in own eyes observe the surroundings in a colonial prison.

 Known as the hell on Earth, the most frightening prison in the Southeast area, during the operation time, Hanoi Hilton had appeared to be the prison stealing the freedom of many generations of soldiers, Vietnam revolutionary activists.
 With specific prison architecture with inhumane torture methods and cruel duress, especially the guillotine which made this prison mark in the top list of the 10 most notorious prisons in the world.